dan2-ux/fine-t-test/README.md

 **/path/incontainer**: is the path or folder your will initiate when activating jetson-containers.

 ### **4.**  Install the necesary library.
-<pre> pip install peft trl wandb transformers --index-url https://pypi.org/simple </pre>
+<pre> pip install peft trl wandb transformers ollama --index-url https://pypi.org/simple </pre>

 ### **5.**  Executing the file for fine tune
 ## Create the python file